-If you're caught using public roads without insurance or VED, you'll face a fine from the DVLA.
+If you're caught using public roads (even just parking an unused vehicle on them), without insurance or VED, you'll face a fine from the DVLA.
 However, you are permitted to drive the vehicle to a pre-booked MOT even if it is declared off-the-road.

 Before you decide to declare your car as off-the-road, be certain you won’t need it for things like shopping, picking up medications - or in an emergency.

-Use the government website to declare your car off-the-road.
-You'll need certain information to hand, which you'll find in your car's vehicle log book or a recent vehicle tax reminder letter.
+To declare your car as SORN you'll need certain information to hand, which you'll find in your car's vehicle log book or a recent vehicle tax reminder letter.